 Students may take courses from more than 40 technical programs or may take college-level courses that are designed to transfer to other colleges.
 Students should consult with their high school guidance counselor and a CSCC Academic Advisor to determine the appropriateness of the courses.
 PSEO students are limited to a maximum of 15 credit hours per semester.

 Please use the chart below to determine under what course area(s) you may be able to take classes.
 A Carnegie Unit is defined as one high school credit.

-Course subject area CSCC PSEO requirements to take a class in this area English 4 Carnegie Units completed, 3.0 or higher in HS English, may only take ENGL1100 or higher Mathematics 4 Carnegie Units completed which includes Algebra II, 3.0 or higher in HS Mathematics, may only take MATH1148 or higher Science 3 Carnegie Units completed, 3.0 or higher in HS Science Humanities/Social Sciences e.g. history, psychology, sociology 3.0 or higher in HS Social Sciences, may not take HIST1151/1152 unless American History has been completed or POLS1100 unless American Government has been completed Physical Education ½ Carnegie Unit completed, 3.0 or higher in HS PE, Must be SES major Health ½ Carnegie Unit completed, 3.0 or higher in HS Health, Must be part of major Fine Arts 1 Carnegie Unit completed, 3.0 or higher in HS Fine Arts, Must be part of major Economics/Financial Literacy Must provide proof of completion, 3.0 or higher in HS area, Must be part of major Foreign Language 2 Carnegie Units of same language completed, 3.0 or higher in HS Foreign Language, Must be taken as part of AA or AS
+Course subject area CSCC PSEO requirements to take a class in this area English 4 Carnegie Units completed, may only take ENGL1100 or higher Mathematics 4 Carnegie Units completed which includes Algebra II, may only take MATH1148 or higher Science 3 Carnegie Units completed Humanities/Social Sciences e.g. history, psychology, sociology May not take HIST1151/1152 unless American History has been completed or POLS1100 unless American Government has been completed Physical Education ½ Carnegie Unit completed, Must be SES major Health ½ Carnegie Unit completed, Must be part of major Fine Arts 1 Carnegie Unit completed, Must be part of major Economics/Financial Literacy Must provide proof of completion, Must be part of major Foreign Language 2 Carnegie Units of same language completed, Must be taken as part of AA or AS